You are here

 Women and Gender Studies

-Minor in Chinese, Classics, Ethnic Studies, French, Germanic Studies, History, Italian, Japanese, Linguistics, Nordic Studies, Philosophy, Political Science, Portuguese, Religious Studies, Russian Studies, or Women and Gender Studies
+Minor in Chinese, Classics, Creative Writing, Ethnic Studies, French, German, Nordic, History, Italian, Japanese, Jewish Studies, Linguistics, Philosophy, Political Science, Portuguese, Religious Studies, Russian, Theatre or Women and Gender Studies

-Certificates in British & Irish Studies; Central & Eastern European Studies; Foundations of Western Civilization; INVST Community Studies; Jewish Studies; Lesbian, Gay, Bisexual, Transgender Studies; Medieval and Early Modern Studies; Peace and Conflict Studies; Western American Studies
+Certificates in British & Irish Studies; Central & Eastern European Studies; Foundations of Western Civilization; INVST Community Studies; Lesbian, Gay, Bisexual, Transgender Studies; Medieval and Early Modern Studies; Middle Eastern and Islamic Studies; Peace and Conflict Studies; South Asian Languages and Civilizations; Western American Studies

 Additional language couses in Arabic, Farsi, Korean, and Hindi